-Established in 1992, Innisfree Farm is a family oriented Equestrian facility located in beautiful Williamsport, TN.
+Established in 1992, Innisfree Farm is a family-oriented Equestrian facility located in beautiful Williamsport, TN.
 The farm is home to various breeds of horses that our family loves and cares for.
-Through boarding, training, riding instruction and trail riding in multiple disciplines, I am here to share the love and knowledge of horsemanship with our community.
+Through boarding, training, riding instruction and trail riding in multiple disciplines, we are here to share the love and knowledge of horsemanship with our community.

-We are offering a full day of equestrian fun for kids ages 5 to 18 during the summer of 2019!
-Each day, campers will learn about horsemanship, riding skills, grooming, tacking, horse anatomy, and many other skills...
+We are offering equestrian fun for kids ages 5 to 16 during the summer of 2021.
+Each day campers will learn about horsemanship, riding skills, grooming, and more.

 Come spend your afternoon enjoying the outdoors on horseback with Heather as your trail guide!